 Repair and Upkeep

 Vinyl gives you the same stylish appearance of leather with less cost and maintenance.
-While some people prefer leather for its distinct aroma, unique crease patterns, and patina tint, you should keep your lifestyle and budget in mind when choosing between the two fabrics.
+While some people prefer leather for its distinct aroma, unique crease patterns, and patina tint, keep your lifestyle and budget in mind when choosing between the two fabrics.

 All Vinyl Fabrics carries a wide array of vinyl materials in multiple colors and textures.
 You can even order samples of our fabric to ensure it fits your needs and meets your expectations.
 Contact us today or call 877-618-4695, and one of our vinyl specialists will help you get started.